vagnersant/eliasdorneles.github.io/site/blog/learning-from-das-screencasts-season-2.md

 habit of doing this kind of thing for a while.

 For example, say you want to remove the untracked files from a git repo.
-Instead of trying to write all of this all in one go:
+Instead of trying to write all of this in one go:

     $ git status -s | grep '??' | awk '{ print $2 }' | xargs rm -f